bjorndaniel/cloudbattleships/README.md

 - [Ooui](https://github.com/praeclarum/ooui)

 ## The future
-- Get the iOS version working
+- Get the iOS and Android versions working
 - Add an [Uno version](http://platform.uno/)
 - Refactor the UI with some animations
 - Better error handling